Offirmo/offirmo-monorepo--2021-legacy/2-advanced/universal-debug-api-interface/README.md

 	  src="https://img.shields.io/maintenance/yes/2019.svg">
 </p>

-This is an **internal** component of [Offirmo’s Universal Debug API](https://universal-debug-api-js.netlify.com/).
-* declares only TypeScript types/interfaces
+This lib declares only TypeScript types/interfaces
 * **No code, 0 bytes** = will do nothing to your bundle size.
-* TODO explain the interface pattern
+* shared between several implementations

-See overall explanation: [Offirmo’s Universal Debug API](https://universal-debug-api-js.netlify.com/).
+* you should most likely not use/interact with this lib directly See overall explanation: [Offirmo’s Universal Debug API](https://universal-debug-api-js.netlify.com/).